slab/quill/docs/api/contents.md

 ### getLength

 Retrieves the length of the editor contents.
+Note even when Quill is empty, there is still a blank line represented by '\n', so `getLength` will return 1.

 **Methods**